- Chapter 1 – First Three Days

 Next, warp to Snowhead and go back a screen.
 Use the Goron Mask to roll across the first gap, bringing you to the middle area.
 Watch out for Ice Keese here, which you may have to shoot with your Hero’s Bow.
 Look towards the small island off in the distance.
 Suspicious isn’t it?
 How do you get out there?
 Use the Lens of Truth to see some invisible platforms that lead partway over there.
 Jump along them and once you get to the end, you’ll see Tatl fly over to the island and turn blue.
 This is your clue to play the Scarecrow’s Song, which will summon Pierre (the Scarecrow).
 Hookshot him to latch on and get to the island, where you’ll find a Piece of Heart.

 Scarecrow’s Song In Great Bay

 Use the Zora Mask to swim to the northern portion of Great Bay and get on the land.
-If you look at the metal wall (presumably part of the Gerudo Fortress), you’ll see several smaller platforms (that are like pillars) along this very wall.
+If you look at the metal wall (presumably part of the Gerudo Fortress), you’ll see several smaller platforms.
 Hookshot to the target on the lowest platform in the middle, directly above the pool.
-Plant a Magic Bean in the soft soil here and use the Bottle of Fresh Spring Water we got earlier.
+Plant a Magic Bean in the soft soil here and use the Bottle of Fresh Spring Water you got earlier.
 Ride the Magic Bean Plant to the next platform (which is just a short distance away).
 Tatl will fly over to the next, far platform and turn blue.
 Play the Scarecrow’s Song to summon Pierre.
 Hookshot to him and snag the Piece of Heart.